tm-craggs/city-notes/Year 1/Algorithms/Moodle Notes/2 - Iterative Algorithms.md

 - In the below graph, we can see n<sup>2</sup> eventually overtakes c<sup>*</sup>n for any constant c.
 We say that n<sup>2</sup> **dominates** c<sup>*</sup>n.
 Similarly, n<sup>3</sup> **dominates** c<sup>*</sup>n<sup>2</sup> and so on.

 ![[Pasted image 20250313153749.png]]

+**Order-of-growth notation**
+- We take a simplified view of a cost function, restricting our attention to the term that grows fastest for large inputs, and ignoring constant factors.
+- Thus, we might say the worst-case-complexity
 # Complexity Classes

 We classify algorithms according to the order of their cost function